 a.
 Sole Traders

 The legal status of sole traders differs significantly from private limited companies, as sole traders are not separate legal entities from their owners.
 This means the owner is personally responsible for all business debts and liabilities.
-Instead of a company tax return, sole traders must complete a self-assessment tax return, which includes reporting all business income and allowable expenses.
+Instead of a company tax return, sole traders must complete a Self Assessment tax return, which includes reporting all business income and allowable expenses.
 While statutory accounts are not required to be filed with Companies House, sole traders must maintain accurate records for their tax returns.

 b.
 Partnerships

 Partnerships, like sole traders, are not separate legal entities, with partners sharing responsibility for the business’s debts and liabilities.
-Partnerships must submit a partnership tax return, and each partner is required to file a self-assessment tax return for their share of the profits.
+Partnerships must submit a partnership tax return, and each partner is required to file a Self Assessment tax return for their share of the profits.
 Although partnerships do not need to file statutory accounts with Companies House, they must keep accurate records for tax purposes.

 c.
 Public Limited Companies (PLCs)